 Best for Makeup Removal: Farmacy Meltaway Cleansing Balm

-Most Versatile: One Love Organics Skin Savior Multi-Tasking Wonder Balm
+Best Multi-Tasker: One Love Organics Skin Savior Multi-Tasking Wonder Balm

 Best Stick: Julep Beauty Love Your Bare Face Cleansing Stick

 Given that cleansing balms tend to skew on the more solid side in general, we were happy to finally see one that was so solid it came as a stick.
 Not only does it make application easier than ever, but the portability factor makes it particularly ideal for travel and when you’re on-the-go.
 Plus, not only does it clean, but it also exfoliates, thanks to the addition of pomegranate enzymes.
-FYI, unlike many other balms, which are best applied onto dry skin, this works best on wet.
+FYI, unlike many other balms, which are best applied to dry skin, this works best on wet.